 SITUATE (previously RMIT iAIR, the international Artist in Residence program) is a residency program for artists, curators and researchers.
 SITUATE connects people through art by creating onsite real-time opportunities for creative experimentation, cross-cultural dialogue and global mobility.
 SITUATE manages a series of Reciprocal Residencies where we send RMIT-affiliated and Australian artists overseas and receive artists from the partner organisations.

-The Austrian Arts Residency Exchange was initiated in 2007 as a partnership between SITUATE and the AIR Krems International Studio Residency Program in Vienna, Austria.
-The residency is located in Krems, a 12th century township located at the junction of the Danube and Krems rivers, 88.5 kilometres northwest of Vienna in the Wachau region of Lower Austria.
+The Austrian Arts Residency Exchange was initiated in 2007 as a partnership between SITUATE and the AIR Krems International Studio Residency Program Austria.
+The residency is located in Krems, a 12th century township located at the junction of the Danube and Krems rivers, northwest of Vienna in the Wachau region of Lower Austria.
 The studios at AIR Artist in Residence Krems were founded in 2000 by the federal state of Lower Austria to foster international cultural exchange in the region.
 The studio apartments are suitable for individuals and small families.
-The residency at Krems provides a studio apartment, a stipend, personal support, and access to a common area with some tools and office facilities.
+The residency at Krems provides a studio apartment, a stipend, personal support and access to a common area.

 In 2011 an annual residency and exchange partnership began between SITUATE and the Gushul Studio Residency Program at the University of Lethbridge in Canada.
 This residency has been developed to connect and expand Indigenous culture and explore ideas of Indigeneity, and is open to Indigenous artists, art theorists and curators.
 Please note that this residency is open to studio art practitioners—such as photographers, painters, filmmakers, video/audio artists, installation/digital artists—as well as art researchers.
 As this initiative has been developed to strengthen the dialogue and knowledge exchange between Australia and Canada, selection will prioritise applicants who are Australian citizens and residents over non-Australian applicants.
 This residency is open to indigenous applicants (including non-RMIT affiliates).

 The application period for the 2017 Canadian Indigenous Arts Residency Exchange is now closed.